regymm/quasiSoC/BuildnRun.md

 In `software/`, run `make run_tests`, `make run_coremark`, or `make run_renderer` for RISC-V tests, CoreMark, or the renderer.
 They'll be automatically compiled and downloaded via UART to Quasi SoC.
 You'll need HDMI for renderer.

-I think these three examples can cover most of the software flows required in cross-compiling(Makefile, linker script, volatile int* MMIO, ODR, inline assembly, transfer to C in assembly, objcopy to binary, patch BSS, ...).
+I think these three examples can cover most of the software flows required in cross-compiling(Makefile, linker script, volatile int* MMIO, ODR, inline assembly, call C in assembly, objcopy, patch BSS, ...).
 My coding habit is bad but they work(at least for now).

 Things like printf, string operation, float-point, and basic C++ will all work.